-Certain lots of valsartan and losartan produced by Zhejiang Huahai Pharmaceuticals in Linhai, China, Zheijiang Tianyu, in Taizhou China, and Hetero Labs Limited in Telangana India were found to be contaminated with NDMA.
+Certain lots of valsartan and losartan produced by Zhejiang Huahai pharmaceutical in Linhai, China, Zheijiang Tianyu, in Taizhou China, and Hetero Labs Limited in Telangana, India were found to be contaminated with NDMA during the manufacturing process.
 These companies manufacture valsartan for sale to American Pharmaceutical companies, many of which were subject to recall.
-While the FDA only recalled valsartan in July of 2018, it is believed that Zhejian Huahai has been producing contaminated valsartan since 2012 and that the tainted drugs have been in circulation in the United States since as early as 2014.
+While the FDA only recalled valsartan in July of 2018, it is believed that Zhejiang Huahai has been producing contaminated Valsartan products since 2012 and that the tainted drugs have been in circulation in the United States since as early as 2014.

 THE SIDE EFFECTS OF NDMA AND VALSARTAN – COMMON VALSARTAN INJURIES

 Though research into the long-term consequences of ingestion or consumption of toxic carcinogens such as NDMA and NDEA is ongoing, the preliminary results are certainly concerning.
 Overexposure to NDMA and NDEA has the worst effect on the kidneys and liver as they attempt to filter the carcinogens from the body.

 Some of the less severe side effects of Valsartan include:

 - Gastrointestinal issues such as cramps, nausea, and vomiting

 - Heart Attack